-When a position's collateral ratio falls below the collateral ratio maintenance requirement (i.e. 10%), such position will be liquidated automatically by liquidation bots.
-Hence it's very important to make sure your position is above the maintenance level.
+A position is subject to liquidation when the position's collateral ratio falls below the collateral ratio maintenance requirement (i.e. 10% or leverage of 10x).
+As a trader, it is very important to monitor the position's health and make sure that your position is well above the maintenance level.

 Initial collateral ratio